Voting Resources

 To read more information and for mail-in ballots in the primary and general elections click here.

 All active registered voters should receive a mail-in ballot, unless they have opted out.
-If you haven’t received one, check your voter registration information at the Washoe County Registrar’s website or the NV Secretary of State website to confirm you are an active registered voter.
+If you haven’t received one, check your voter registration information at the NV Secretary of State website to confirm you are an active registered voter.

 If you’ve lost your ballot or did not receive one despite being an active registered voter, call the Washoe County Registrar of Voters at 775-328-3670.